jtmoon79/super-speedy-syslog-searcher/README.md

 Ambiguous named timezones will be rejected, e.g. "SST".

-Backslash escape sequences accepted by "--sysline-separator" are:
+Backslash escape sequences accepted by "--separator" are:
     "\0",
     "\a",
     "\b",